LEB-EPFL/qExM_protocol/Expansion Microscopy.md

 3. **Secondary antibodies staining** → We can follow the product protocol for the secondary antibodies staining at the desired wavelength.

-   In our case, Matt prepares its secondary antibodies, creating a final concentration of 5 μg/ml for the following wavelengths:
+   In our case, Matt conjugates fluorophore to his secondary antibodies, and used them at a final concentration of 5 μg/ml for the following wavelengths:

    - Anti-Goat for the GFP - Star635p
    - Anti-Mouse for the MTCO1 - CF568